darrensmith/screenshot-as-a-service-take-2/Readme.md

 GET /?url=www.mysite.com&userName=johndoe&password=S3cr3t
 # Return a screenshot of a website requiring basic http authentication

-# Asynchronous call
-GET /?url=www.google.com&callback=http://www.myservice.com/screenshot/google
-# Return an empty response immediately (HTTP 200 OK),
-# then send a POST request to the callback URL when the screenshot is ready
-# with the PNG image in the body.

 # Screenshot delay
 GET /?url=www.google.com&delay=1000
 # Return a 1024x600 PNG screenshot of the www.google.com homepage